axeljackal/Runescape-Name-Checker/README.md

 3. Click "Check Name Availability"

 ## File Loading

+**Option 1: Button**
 1. Click "Load File" button
 2. Select a .txt file with one name per line
 3. Names will automatically populate the input field

+**Option 2: Drag & Drop** 🆕
+1. Open your .txt file in File Explorer
+2. Drag the file and drop it anywhere on the RSNChecker window
+3. Names will automatically populate the input field
+4. See confirmation in logs: "📂 Dropped X names from: filename.txt"

 ## Multi-Threading
 - Use the slider to adjust concurrent workers (1-10)